Assistant or Associate Professor of Financial Planning

-All applicants must hold an earned doctorate (at time of appointment) in financial planning or a closely-related discipline (e.g., family economics, consumer economics, resource management, accounting).
+All applicants must hold an earned doctorate (at time of appointment) in financial planning or a related discipline (e.g., family economics, consumer economics, resource management, accounting).

-Additionally to be considered for the position of Associate Professor, the applicant must also have at least four years of experience and an outstanding record of research productivity.
+Additionally, to be considered for the position of Associate Professor, the applicant must also have at least five years of experience at the rank of Assistant Professor and an outstanding record of research productivity.

 To be eligible for tenure on appointment, candidates must be appointed as an Associate Professor, have been tenured at a prior institution, and bring a demonstrably national reputation to the institution.
 Any request for tenure upon appointment must be approved before hire.Relevant/Preferred Education, Experience, Licensure, and/or Certification:

 At least one degree in Family and Consumer Sciences is preferred.Is this a Position of Trust?: